How to Achieve Better Fan Engagement with Sports App Development

 2. Live Streaming Apps

 In order to attract more fans, including those who prefer watching the match in the comfort of their homes, you can build a sports video streaming app.
-Along with live broadcasts, you can offer personalized content based on the users’ location and preferences.

 Obviously rights may be problematic for live video broadcast.
 When we talk about live streaming apps we don’t only mean videos.
 You can develop a sports radio app giving users live game coverage and podcasts.
 You can develop a text commentary app that could integrate real time expert and fan opinion.